05-4/TVG/README.md

 These take up a lot of disk space and are a primary factor in download size and in turn download speeds with games.
 This also affects things such as render time, as computers have to render individual polygons instead of rendering one whole object at once.

 We're working on so much more than just saving space on your computer, we're lowering production time and raising performance.
 This is the initial version of `.tvg` files and its parser.
-Please remember that this file type is still in it's early stages of development and even prototyping so there will most likely be changes made to the format of this file type.
+Please remember that this file type is still in it's early stages of development and prototyping so there will most likely be changes made to the format of this file type.

 ## Documentation
 As these file types are in their early stages, we haven't provided proper tests to document anything.
 We'll update the module along with the README file for more information.